 Jorune Suipyte, Medical Science Director, European Medical Students’ Association

 "A well-written resource.
 It is a wonderfully informative addition to the current literature on chronic pain."

 Lacie Filkins, BSN, University of New Mexico Hospital, for Doody's Review Service, USA

-On Succeeding as, discover the qualities Professor Dame Carol Black DBE, Adviser on Health and Work to the Department of Health, says you’ll need to achieve success and do things better.
+Discover the qualities Professor Dame Carol Black DBE, Adviser on Health and Work to the Department of Health, says you’ll need to achieve success and do things better.
 Do you have the 'conviction and stubbornness' in the face of opposition to bring about change?